klaus-moon/amplify-rust-arm64-function-runtime-provider/README.md

 After installing this plugin, you will be able to create Lambda functions in Rust.
 An option for using the `Rust` runtime will be available when using commands like `amplify function add` or `amplidy api add` to create Lambda functions.

-NOTE that to actually use the Rust runtime, you will need to install a Rust template provider, such as `@aotimme/amplify-rust-function-template-provider`.
+NOTE that to actually use the Rust runtime, you will need to install a Rust template provider, such as `amplify-rust-function-template-provider`.